Edge connectivity of simplicial polytopes: Simplicial polytopes

 We need to recall the definitions of two classical families of polytopes. \begin{enumerate} \item The \defn{cyclic $d$-polytope} with~$n\ge d+1$ vertices is the convex hull of $n$ arbitrary points on the moment curve~$t \mapsto (t, t^2, t^3, \dots, t^d)$ of~$\R^d$.
 Note that the cyclic $d$-polytope is simplicial and achieves the maximal number of $i$-faces among all $d$-polytopes with the same number of vertices for any~$i \le d$, as described by the Upper Bound Theorem for polytopes \cite{McM70}.
 Moreover, its graph is complete for any~$d \ge 4$.

-\item A \defn{stacked $d$-polytope} is either a $d$-simplex or a $d$-polytope with $n \ge d+2$ vertices obtained as the connected sum of a stacked $d$-polytope with $n-1$ vertices and a $d$-simplex along a facet.
-Note that all stacked $d$-polytopes are simplicial and achieve the minimum number of $i$-faces among all simplicial $d$-polytopes with the same number of vertices for any~$i \le d$, as described by the Lower Bound Theorem for simplicial polytopes \cite{Bar71, Bar73}. \end{enumerate} Here, we will use the following specific stacked $d$-polytope.
+\item A \defn{stacked $d$-polytope} is either a $d$-simplex or a $d$-polytope with $n \ge d+2$ vertices obtained as the convex hull of a stacked $d$-polytope with $n-1$ vertices together with a point located very close to one of its facets (so that it is visible from this facet, but not from the other facets).
+Note that all stacked $d$-polytopes are simplicial and achieve the minimum number of $i$-faces among all simplicial $d$-polytopes with the same number of vertices for any~$i \le d$, as described by the Lower Bound Theorem for simplicial polytopes \cite{Bar71, Bar73}. \end{enumerate}